 The sector field is the interesting one.
 Before we talk about how that field is built into our database, perhaps I should say what a "sector" is?
 It's what you probably expect: Investors expect companies which do similar things to have similar characteristics.
 Two energy sector stocks, say BP and Exxon, are likely to have similarities.
 Mr. Bush takes us to war, and the share prices of most energy sector stocks go up.
 At the same time, the share price of companies in the airlines sector go down.
 The investor worries that fuel prices will rise, and the airlines will have trouble raising their prices enough to maintain their previous profits.
 It is interesting that the market assumes that the oil companies will do better if oil becomes harder to obtain.
 Of course the oil companies are selling oil, and the airlines are buying it.
 So: A company's "sector" indicates the general part of the economic ecology the company is part of.

 What we have done may seem "obvious", but it is at the heart of a big part of what is wonderful about relational databases.
-What are they?
-The meaning of that adjective is something that you will gradually absorb as we go along.
+What are "relational databases"?
+The meaning of "relational" is something that you will gradually absorb as we go along.
 To get you started: There is a relationship between our two tables, isn't there?
 The "sector" information in the StockNames table records relates to information in the CodesSectors table's records.
+(Many people do, by the way, use "a relational database" without using the features that make it more than a simple, non-relational database.
+Using the extra features is optional... but it brings many benefits.)

 Moving on: Close any ooBase things you may have open, apart from the main ooBase project management window (see next paragraph) and (optionally) the "help" window.
-Leave the database open.
+But leave "the database" open.

 (What's the "main ooBase project manager window"?
 It has 3 panes: One fills the left side, is headed "Database", and allows you to select Tables, Queries, Forms and Reports.
-The other two are one above each other on the right, one is Tasks and the other lists the available entities for whatever part of the database system you are working on.)
+The other two are one above each other on the right, one is Tasks and the other lists the available entities for whatever part of the database system you are working on.
+Details available.
+Opens in own tab.)

 Next, we'll create two forms which can be used for looking at, or editing, the records in the tables.

-Select "Forms" in the main ooBase project management window's left hand column.
+Select "Forms" in the left hand column of the main ooBase project management window.
 Then click on "Use Wizard to Create Form."
 Don't be alarmed by the OpenOffice Writer page that opens... your "Database Form" will be a fancy ooWriter "Document"!
 Note that the Wizard's steps are indicated in its left-hand column.

 Step 2: Don't set up a sub-form.
 Just click next to go on.
 You will skip over steps 3 and 4, and find yourself at...